 The PowToon interface is quite intuitive and easy to get used to — a mixture of PowerPoint and timeline-based video editing software: Continue reading →

-I'm a Boston-based Marketing Director, currently seeking new full-time and contract opportunities.
-I formerly held Field Marketing and Channel Marketing roles at PTC and SDL, and have spent most of my 20-year career in Business-to-Business (B2B) technology marketing.
+I'm a Boston-based marketer, currently seeking new full-time and contract opportunities.
+I formerly held the title of Head of Marketing for Glance Networks as well as Field Marketing and Channel Marketing roles at PTC and SDL.
+I have spent most of my 20-year career in Business-to-Business (B2B) technology marketing.